Murder of Liam Ashley: Murder

-On 24 August, Ashley was held in the same cell as George Charlie Baker of Whakatāne.
-Baker, a Māori and concrete fabricator by trade, had been released in March 2006 following seven-year imprisonment in prison with periodic psychiatric care, following his conviction for the assault of an elderly woman during a home invasion.
-He was being held on remand after pleading guilty for aggravated robbery and wounding with intent in connection with the stabbing of a teenager during an attempted mugging at a wharf in Beach Haven, North Shore City in April 2006.
+Early on the morning of 24 August, Ashley was held in the same cell as George Charlie Baker of Whakatāne.
+Baker, a concrete fabricator by trade, had 79 previous convictions mostly for violent assaults and had been released in March 2006 following a seven-year imprisonment following his conviction for the assault of an elderly woman during a home invasion.
+During this imprisonment Baker had received periodic psychiatric care and had been assessed as being likely to "resort to extreme violence in order to obtain fame."
+Baker was being held on remand after pleading guilty for aggravated robbery and wounding with intent in connection with the stabbing of a teenager during an attempted mugging at a wharf in Beach Haven, North Shore City in April 2006.
 Baker was classified as a dangerous criminal and variously claimed affiliation with or membership in the Black Power and King Cobras gangs.
 Ashley and Baker were handcuffed together for several hours.
 Baker stated in court that he talked to Ashley during the stay and learnt that Ashley lived not far from where the stabbing occurred, concluding that Ashley could possibly be a witness that would testify against him in court.
 Baker had previously made explicit death threats via mail against the victim in the robbery and his family.

-At 16:48 (UTC+12:00), prison authorities placed Ashley in one of four compartments of a prison van operated by Chubb Security, a company operating under contract with New Zealand officials.
+At 16:48 (UTC+12:00), prison authorities placed Ashley in one of four compartments of a prison van operated by Chubb Security, a company operating under contract to transport prisoners on behalf of the Department of Corrections.
 The van was scheduled to transport the prisoners from North Shore District Court to Auckland Central Remand Prison in Mount Eden.
 Ashley shared the compartment with two other men, including George Baker.
 The van made a 30 minute stop at Henderson Police Station at 17:15.
-Around five minutes after departure, at approximately 17:50, Baker attacked Ashley, stomping on the boy and strangling him between 10 and 15 minutes.
-The only witness to the scene, the other inmate identified as "Prisoner E", stated that Baker shouted "Fucking die, fucking die" and remarked “This guy is taking ages to die, he's breathing".
-The attack was only noticed at 18:05, when the truck arrived at its destination.
-Baker told officers "Get that fella out, I killed him" and "Uso [Samoan slang word for "brother"], you better pull that guy out I just killed him.
-He isn't breathing".
-An ambulance arrived 25 minutes later.